 The easiest way to deploy a complete web-serving stack is by using Google Cloud Marketplace.
 With just a few clicks, you can deploy any of over 100 fully realized solutions with Google Click to Deploy or Bitnami.

-For example, you can set up a LAMP stack or WordPress with GCP Marketplace.
+For example, you can set up a LAMP stack or WordPress with Cloud Marketplace.
 The system deploys a complete, working software stack in just a few minutes on a single instance.
-Before you deploy, GCP Marketplace shows you cost estimates for running the site, gives you clear information about which versions of the software components it installs for you, and lets you customize your configuration by changing component instance names, choosing the machine type, and choosing a disk size.
+Before you deploy, Cloud Marketplace shows you cost estimates for running the site, gives you clear information about which versions of the software components it installs for you, and lets you customize your configuration by changing component instance names, choosing the machine type, and choosing a disk size.
 After you deploy, you have complete control over the Compute Engine instances, their configurations, and the software.

 Setting up manually

-You can also create your infrastructure on Compute Engine manually, either building your configuration from scratch or building on a GCP Marketplace deployment.
-For example, you might want to use a version of a software component not offered by GCP Marketplace, or perhaps you prefer to install and configure everything on your own.
+You can also create your infrastructure on Compute Engine manually, either building your configuration from scratch or building on a Google Cloud Marketplace deployment.
+For example, you might want to use a version of a software component not offered by Cloud Marketplace, or perhaps you prefer to install and configure everything on your own.

 Providing a complete framework and best practices for setting up a website is beyond the scope of this article.
 But from a high-level view, the technical side of setting up a web-serving infrastructure on Compute Engine requires that you:

 - Understand the requirements.
 If you're building a new website, make sure you understand the components you need, such as instances, storage needs, and networking infrastructure.
-If you're migrating your app from an existing solution, you probably already understand these requirements, but you need think through how your existing setup maps to GCP services.
+If you're migrating your app from an existing solution, you probably already understand these requirements, but you need think through how your existing setup maps to Google Cloud services.

 - Plan the design.
 Think through your architecture and write down your design.
 Be as explicit as you can.